jordantannen/jordantannen/README.md

 ### Hey Everyone, I'm Jordan

-I am a software developer and a MSCS student at Georgia Tech specializing in computing systems.
-Previously, I worked in politics, political campaigns, and media strategy.
+I am a software developer and a computer science grad student at Georgia Tech.
+More importantly, I love making video games.
+Feel free to reach out if you want to chat!

 Here is what I am up to:
-- Making games with Unity
+- Making microgames with Unity
 - Studying Machine Learning at Georgia Tech
+- Playing Hades II

 <!--